FanFicDev/alexandria_api_infra-dev/README.md

 ## One-time preparation

-1. Run `./build.sh` to clone `hermes` locally and build the image, which should fail the first time with an error:
+1. Run `./build.sh` to clone `hermes` locally and build the docker image, which should fail the first time with an error:
     error: no priv.py file

 2. Create a local `priv.py` file.